-When you look deeper into the nutritional information, they don’t specify gluten as a potential allergen, so, whether they’ve just not put it on the allergy information as it seems blindingly obvious that fruit is gluten-free, or, there may be an issue with where the products are processed or packed, I’m not sure.
+When you look deeper into the nutritional information, they don’t specify gluten as a potential allergen, so, whether they’ve just not put it on the allergy information as it seems blindingly obvious that fruit is gluten-free, or, again, there may be an issue with where the products are processed or packed.

 And, unfortunately, that’s it.
-All the options listed on the Greggs Gluten-Free checklist.
+All the options are listed on the Greggs Gluten-Free checklist.

 But What About Cross Contamination?

 Again, if you’re just giving up gluten because you think it might lead to bloating or other issues, this probably isn’t going to worry you too much as a crumb from a Steak Bake is unlikely to make you sick, but, if you have coeliac disease you might be more concerned about shopping in Greggs where there is a lot of other gluten-containing foods in the vicinity.